akittas/presentations/notes/notes_on_git.md

 #### Common Options

 - `--bare`: Similar to `git init --bare`, a copy of the remote repository will be made with an omitted working directory.
 This means that a repository will be set up with the history of the project that can be pushed and pulled from, but cannot be edited directly.
 In addition, no remote branches for the repo will be configured with the bare repository.
 Like `git init --bare`, this is used to create a hosted repository that developers will not edit directly.
-- `--mirror`: Passing the `--mirro`r argument implicitly passes the `--bare` argument as well, resulting in a bare repo with no editable working files.
+- `--mirror`: Passing the `--mirror` argument implicitly passes the `--bare` argument as well, resulting in a bare repo with no editable working files.
 In addition, `--mirror` will clone all the extended refs of the remote repository, and maintain remote branch tracking configuration.
-You can then run `git remote updat`e on the mirror and it will overwrite all refs from the origin repo, giving you exact 'mirrored' functionality.
+You can then run `git remote update` on the mirror and it will overwrite all refs from the origin repo, giving you exact 'mirrored' functionality.
-- `-o <name>, --origin <name>`: Instead of using the remote name origin to keep track of the upstream repository, use `<name>`.
+- `-o <name>, --origin <name>`: Instead of using the remote name `origin` to keep track of the upstream repository, use `<name>`.

 ## Saving Changes